Jail can't fix homelessness or substance use

 Prevention of SUDs and homelessness is also key for long-term success.
 The young brains of adolescents are most vulnerable to the development of SUDs.
 King County’s prevention plan is underway and showing progress.
 More affordable housing will alleviate housing pressures.

-Lastly, state-enforced coercion of a medical treatment against someone’s will, outside situations of danger to self or others or related to communicable disease concerns, inevitably raises major ethical issues.
+Lastly, state-enforced compulsory medical treatment against someone’s will, outside situations of danger to self or others or related to communicable disease concerns, inevitably raises major ethical issues.
 It erodes medical codes of conduct.
 Its implementation would be riddled with potential abuses of power.
 It would not build trusting relationships and could paradoxically discourage individuals from seeking treatment.

 Ultimately, though, the most compelling reason against considering an approach of widespread incarceration to solve the issues at the intersection of homelessness and substance use disorders has nothing to do with whether we are being compassionate or progressive.
 We shouldn’t do it because it won’t work, and will distract us from what can.